 Just by having a savings account, you make it more likely that you'll save at least a little bit of what you earn.
 Because a savings account doesn't typically come with debit cards or checks, there are more barriers to withdrawing that money compared to a checking account.
 Such barriers can protect your savings from your own spending impulses.
 At the same time, with access to a bank branch or ATM, your savings will be there for the expenses you really can't avoid.

 The connection between checking and savings accounts can also help you avoid paying overdraft fees on your checking account.
 Many banks offer overdraft protection service, in which you pay a transfer fee in order to cover any checking deficits out of your savings account balance.
-This saves you from the overdraft fee, which is typically $35 —although the transfer fee itself costs around $12.
+This saves you from bouncing a check or the overdraft fee, which is typically $35, although the transfer fee itself costs around $12.